-This is the site for Lawyering III: The Legal Profession class taught by Prof. Dane S. Ciolino at Loyola University New Orleans College of Law during the Fall 2016 semester.
+This is the site for Lawyering III: The Legal Profession class taught by Prof. Dane S. Ciolino at Loyola University New Orleans College of Law during the fall semester of most academic years.

 Course Number and Credit.
 LAW L770-003; 3.0 hours.